 Some designers don’t break it down for you.
 Totally their prerogative.

 Some will just give you a design fee at the start.
 Some want you to pay everything upfront.
 Some ask for 50% deposit like me.
-And some will only charge you an hourly rate from the beginning.
+Some will only charge you an hourly rate from the beginning.

 But again, every designer has figured out what works best for them.
-You either love their process and roll with it, or you look for another designer elsewhere.
+You either love their process and feel it makes sense for you, or you look for another designer elsewhere.
 There’s a hat for every head.

 Outside of Design Fee, You Pay for Products + Trades

-Outside of the design fee you obviously have to pay for any products I specify and you approve.
-Turns out those pesky furniture and decor suppliers won’t give them away for free (bummer!).
+Outside of the design fee you obviously pay for any products we specify and you approve.
+Turns out those pesky furniture and decor suppliers won’t give them away for free – damn!

-What you’ll pay for products is also estimated after our consult based on how many rooms you’re furnishing, what level of furniture you want, what style it is, and whether trades will be required.
+What you’ll pay for products is also estimated after our consult based on how many rooms you’re furnishing, what level of furniture you want, what style it is, and whether trades will be required to do things like paint walls, install lighting, replace carpet etc.

 Things will cost more if we’re wallpapering or painting or tiling, for example, and trades have to come in to carry out those tasks for you (I organise all the trades, by the way).